 Use this option to specify in

-"minutes" the pruning window for
+"minutes" the pruning window for previously

-or KMZ Documents) and
+Documents) and associated status

-associated status information files in the
+information files in the "--odir"

-"--odir" directory.
-Specify how many
+directory.
+Specify how many "--prune-min"

-"--prune-min" minutes back in time to
+minutes back in time to maintain image files.
+There is no

-maintain image files.
-There is no default value set.
-Use the
+default value set.
+Use the "--prune-day"

-"--prune-day" option if you need to
+option if you need to maintain image files for

 "listprunemap".
 Note: